courtg47/exercise-catalog/README.md

 Windows users may be asked to grant network permissions to Vagrant or make a firewall exception.
 Be sure to allow this.

 ### Vagrantfile
 This file is included in this repo.
-After pulling the directory, make sure the Vagrantfile is in the same directory as Vagrant.
-Then, `cd` into it and run the command `vagrant up`.
+After pulling this repo, make sure the Vagrant directory is in the same directory as the Exercise Catalog project.
+Then, make sure the Vagrantfile is moved into the Vagrant directory.

+From the command line, `cd` into the Vagrant directory and run the command `vagrant up`.
 Let it run, this will take a few minutes.

-Now you’ll have a PostgreSQL server running in a Linux virtual machine.

 ## Configuration